OpenTOSCA/opentosca-vintner/docs/docs/development.md

 yarn package
 ```

-Note, the issue considering MiniSat and bytecode generation is known but can be ignored in our case.
+The issue considering the failed bytecode generation of MiniSat is known and can be ignored in our case.

 ## Release